bnb-chain/bnb-chain.github.io/docs/bnb-smart-chain/introduction.md

 1. Short Blocking time, 3 seconds on mainnet.
 2. It requires quite short time to confirm the finality of transactions, around 6s for mainnet after the coming Plato upgrade.
 3. There is no inflation of native token: BNB, the block reward is collected from transaction fees, and it will be paid in BNB.
-4. It is 100% compatible with Ethereum system .
+4. It is 100% compatible with Ethereum system.
 5. It allows modern proof-of-stake blockchain network governance.

 ## Security